barryclark/jekyll-now/mcamc.md

 **What dining options are available?**

 {: .answer}
 Pizza can be preordered at $12 per 18-inch pie.
 If you do not wish to eat pizza, the College Center ([building CC on this map](https://www.middlesexcc.edu/campus-map/)) has a food court.
-Prices at the food court range from $5 to $10 per person. *Students must be accompanied by an adult if leaving designated competition areas.
+Prices at the food court range are around $8 per person. *Students must be accompanied by an adult if leaving designated competition areas.
 We will not be responsible for students who travel to the College Center or other such locations.
 Please take care to not get lost and return in a timely fashion.
 By registering for MCAMC, the organization coach or student parent agrees to these terms.*

 {: .question}
 **Are there T-shirts?**

 {: .answer}
 Yes!
 T-shirts are available for $12.
-You can check out this year's design [here](TODO).
+This year's design will be uploaded shortly.
 T-shirts must be preordered when registering and will not be sold the day of the competition.

 ### Miscellaneous